Privacy Act Systems - DOL/OASAM-29

 Files are retrieved by name or case file number.

 Access by authorized personnel only.
 Computer security safeguards are used for electronically stored data and locked locations for paper files.

 Records are retained for four (4) years following the date either case is: a.) referred to the Office of Inspector General (OIG); b.) transferred to the Office of Personnel (OPM/GOVT-3) Records of Adverse Actions and Actions Based on Unacceptable Performance; or c.) it is determined that the allegation was without sufficient merit to warrant further action.

 Director, Human Resources Center, 200 Constitution Avenue, NW, Washington, DC 20210, and appropriate Regional Human Resources Officers.

 Inquiries should be mailed to the System Manager.

 A request for access shall be mailed to the System Manager.

 A petition for amendment should be mailed to the System Manager.

 RECORD SOURCE CATEGORIES:

-Hotline complaints through the Office of the Inspector General's hotline or through the General Accounting Office; incident reports submitted by employees or members of the general public; statements by subject and fellow employees; and other investigative reports.
+Information contained in this system is obtained from hotline complaints received through the OIG or General Accounting Office; incident reports submitted by employees or members of the general public; statements by subject and fellow employees; and other investigative reports.